DDR13GIT/absouts_site/GEOBLOCKING.md

 # Geoblocking Configuration

-This application uses Vercel Edge Middleware to implement geoblocking functionality, allowing you to restrict access from specific countries.
+This application (Vite + Express) uses Vercel Edge Middleware to implement geoblocking functionality, allowing you to restrict access from specific countries.

 ## How It Works

-The middleware intercepts all incoming requests and checks the visitor's country using Vercel's built-in geolocation headers.
+The Edge Middleware (`middleware.js`) runs on Vercel's Edge Network and intercepts ALL incoming requests (including static files, API routes, and page requests) BEFORE they reach your application.
+It checks the visitor's country using Vercel's built-in geolocation data.
 If the country is in the blocked list, the user receives a 403 Forbidden page.

 ## Configuration